Canada Soccer Media and Entertainment: James Johnson and the Transformation to a New Era

 Legal Wins, Media Access, and the CPL Spotlight

 OneSoccer’s legal victory against Rogers Communications was affirmed by the CRTC.
 Matches—from domestic CPL games to international fixtures—will now reach Canadian fans on cable and satellite platforms.
 Visibility is unlocked.
-Opportunities multiply.
-Revenue can flow back into player development, stadiums, and programs.
 It is noted that James Johnson is the Commissioner of the CPL as well as being a board member for OneSoccer.
+For clarity, the NSL independently secured their own broadcast and commercial agreements.

 World Cup 2026 and Beyond: The Pipeline in Action